American Psycho

 American Psycho is a horror novel by American writer Bret Easton Ellis, published in 1991.
 The story is told in the first-person by Patrick Bateman, a wealthy, narcissistic, and vain Manhattan investment banker who lives a double life as a serial killer.
-Alison Kelly of The Observer notes that while "some countries [deem it] so potentially disturbing that it can only be sold shrink-wrapped", "critics rave about it" and "academics revel in its transgressive and postmodern qualities".
+Alison Kelly of The Observer notes that while "Some countries [deem it] so potentially controversial that it only to be sold as shrink-wrapped", "critics rave about it" and "academics revel in its transgressive and postmodern qualities".

-A film adaptation starring Christian Bale as Patrick Bateman was released in 2000 to generally favorable reviews.
-Producers David Johnson and Jesse Singer developed a musical adaptation for Broadway.
-The musical premiered at the Almeida Theatre, London in December 2013.
+A film adaptation starring Christian Bale as Patrick Bateman was released in 2000 to generally positive reviews.
+Producers David Johnson and Jesse Singer developed a musical adaptation.
+The musical premiered at the Almeida Theatre, London in December 2013 before then transferring to Broadway.
+In 2023 a five-issue graphic novel version of the book was released, but it strays heavily from the story of the book.

 The book has garnered notoriety for its graphic violence and has led to it being censored in multiple countries.

 Development

 Bateman was crazy the same way I was.
 He did not come out of me sitting down and wanting to write a grand sweeping indictment of yuppie culture.
 It initiated because of my own isolation and alienation at a point in my life.
 I was living like Patrick Bateman.
 I was slipping into a consumerist kind of void that was supposed to give me confidence and make me feel good about myself but just made me feel worse and worse and worse about myself.
 That is where the tension of American Psycho came from.
 It wasn't that I was going to make up this serial killer on Wall Street.
 High concept.
 Fantastic.
 It came from a much more personal place, and that's something that I've only been admitting in the last year or so.
 I was so on the defensive because of the reaction to that book that I wasn't able to talk about it on that level.